 He races across the country to help two unwitting security guards—one an ex-con, the other a single mother.
 Over one harrowing night, the unlikely trio must figure out how to quarantine this horror again.
 All they have is luck, fearlessness, and a mordant sense of humor.
 Will that be enough to save all of humanity?

-☠️ My Fucking Thoughts: Fungus returns from a space mission and basically mutates into a 100% lethal green menace and only one man can stop it.
+☠️ My Fucking Thoughts: Fungus hitches a ride with a returning space mission and basically mutates into a 100% lethal green menace and only one man can stop it.
 You know… that old story.

 🔪 The Companions by Katie M. Flynn